 Polish Will Stain Your Carpet

-You will need to use a large space to clean your shoes.
-You need to work in a well-lit area so that you can see exactly how much polish you are putting on, etc.
+You will need to use ample space to clean your shoes.
+You need to work in a well-lit area so that you can see precisely how much polish you're putting on, etc.

-The area that you are working on needs to be protected too.
+The area that you’re working on needs to be protected too.
 Put down newspaper or an old towel.

 Wear Old Clothes To Protect Your Good Clothes

-Be sure to protect your own clothes too.
+Be sure to protect your good clothes.
 Polish stains!
-Remember to wear old clothes to do this job too.
+Remember to wear old clothes to do this job.

 Shoe Shine Process – What Do I Do First?

 Remove The Laces

 You don’t want to get polish on your laces.
-Do remember that polish will also stain the stitching of your shoes.
-Do not use a color cream polish if your stitching is a contrasting color to your dress shoe.
-If this the case, rather use a neutral polish.
+Remember that polish will also stain the stitching of your shoes.
+Don’t use a color cream polish if your stitching is a contrasting color to your dress shoe.
+If this the case, preferably use a neutral polish.